Tooth Implant Dentistry In Provo

 Actual Dental Implant Case

-Dr. Chris Hammond were interviewed by Randy Alvarez on The Wellness Hour.
-One of the cases they presented was of a man who needed dental implants and porcelain veneers as part of a full mouth restoration.
+Dr. Chris Hammond was once interviewed by Randy Alvarez, one of the cases they presented was of a man who needed dental implants and porcelain veneers as part of a full mouth restoration.
 The change in his appearance is dramatic.

 Dental Implant Options

 As a part of cosmetic and implant dentistry here in Utah County, dental implants can be used in connection with several tooth replacement options: